Balsam, North Carolina: History

 Balsam was a tourist stop on the Murphy Branch of the Western North Carolina Railroad, later the Southern Railway.
-In the early 20th century, tourists would travel from Asheville to the train depot at Balsam and stay at just up the hill at the Balsam Mountain Inn.
-Today, the depot no longer stands at the original site but was moved up the ridge, in the 1960s, to a private location and the original siding sees little use by the Norfolk Southern Railway.
-Balsam Mountain Inn, renovated in 1990 and refurbished in 2004 is still in operation, serves as a nostalgic reminder of a by-gone era with a great restaurant and wine list.
+In the early 20th century, tourists travelled from Asheville to the train depot in Balsam and would stay just up the hill, at the Balsam Mountain Inn.
+Today, the depot no longer stands at the original site.
+It was moved up the ridge in the 1960s to a private location and the original siding sees little use by the Norfolk Southern Railway.
+Balsam Mountain Inn, renovated in 1990 and refurbished in 2004 is still in operation, serves as a nostalgic reminder of a by-gone era with its restaurant.
 Another notable building, Knight's Store, stands near where the depot once stood at the bottom of the hill the Balsam Mountain Inn sits on.
 The building was built in the early 1900s and closed in 1979.

 The community of Willets is located near Balsam and is sometimes confused as being a part of Balsam, though it is not.
 Balsam once had several stores, churches, houses, the Balsam Mountain Inn, its own Depot and School, but most remaining buildings are faded memories of what once was.
 The construction of 4-Lane US 74/23 in the 1970s cut into the community, caused the demolition of several buildings, and further opened Balsam to the outside world.
 Today it is largely a bedroom community for Sylva and Waynesville.
 The stores are all long closed though a few of the old store buildings still stand and the schools were consolidated into Scotts Creek Elementary in 1951.
 The mills are long closed and demolished.
 Balsam still has a post office and its inn.
 Balsam Depot was moved up a hill in the 1960s and became a house.
 Balsam is a shadow of the thriving small tourist town it was from the 1890s up until the 1930s.